awee01/Project-18-No-SQL/README.md

 ## Description

 This is an API for a Social Network Application.
 It uses a Mongoose Database.
+The following features are available and showcased in the video:

 Users can create, delete, and update thoughts.